 - Practically marketable (it serves a demand, even if just to make money.)

 Though private profit is not explicitly the purpose of government – politicians typically avoid public conversations of the value of private property – municipalities nonetheless depend upon profitable businesses.
 Usually, the relationship between time and profit is inverse for private property owners.
-That is, the longer it a project takes the more expensive it becomes.
+That is, the longer a project takes, the less profit will be shared.

 Often times, the more public scrutiny a private project receives, the less it seems worth doing to private developers.
 This is an unfortunate reality of the modern age that often results in unwarranted secrecy by developers, which can then exacerbate further suspicion, scrutiny, or prejudice.
 It takes more than money or good intentions to succeed in a democracy.
 In an attempt to clarify this process to the public, and in turn encourage healthy development, this article emphasizes element 3: political perspectives.